hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `other`             | Any parameter element that cannot be described by a name in this list |

-If a vector comppnent in the data is an angular quantity that is not in the enumerated list above, it can be described using the following generic representation.
+If a vector component in the data is an angular quantity that is not in the enumerated list above, it can be described using the following generic representation.
 This representation captures both elevation-like angles and azimuth-like angles.

-Once you have defined a custom angle and given it a name, you cna use that name as you would any of the official enumerated `vectorComponent` items.
+Once you have defined a custom angle and given it a name, you can use that name as you would any of the official enumerated `vectorComponent` items.

-There are three types of angles that can appear in data:
+There are three types of angles that can appear in data:\
-**azimuth** or **azimuth0** - angle about an axis of the projection of a vector into a plane; like longitude or right ascension or a clock angle; the discontinuity can be either at 0 degrees for `azimuth0` (angles 0 to 360 or 0 to 2 Pi) or at 180 degrees for `azimuth` (-180 to 180, or -Pi to Pi).
+**azimuth** or **azimuth0** - angle about an axis of the projection of a vector into a plane; like longitude or right ascension or a clock angle; the discontinuity can be either at 0 degrees for `azimuth0` (angles 0 to 360 or 0 to 2 Pi) or at 180 degrees for `azimuth` (-180 to 180, or -Pi to Pi).\
-**elevation** - angle above or below a plane; like latitude or declination; always ranges from -90 to 90 or -Pi/2 to Pi/2 **polar** - the angle away from a specified axis, like colatitude; always varies from 0 to 180 or 0 to Pi
+**elevation** - angle above or below a plane; like latitude or declination; always ranges from -90 to 90 or -Pi/2 to Pi/2\
+**polar** - the angle away from a specified axis, like colatitude; always varies from 0 to 180 or 0 to Pi

-It takes different criteria to define  each of these types of angles:
+It takes different criteria to define  each of these types of angles:\
-**azimuth** or **azimuth0** - requires two axes to define; first is axis rotation axis, with positive direction following the right handed rule (grab axis with right hand so thumb points along axis, then fingers rotate in positive direction); second axis is the zero point reference for the rotation angle (and it must not be parallel to the rotation axis)
+**azimuth** or **azimuth0** - requires two axes to define; first is axis rotation axis, with positive direction following the right handed rule (grab axis with right hand so thumb points along axis, then fingers rotate in positive direction); second axis is the zero point reference for the rotation angle (and it must not be parallel to the rotation axis)\
-**elevation** - requires two axes to define the plane; order is important since cross product of these two (first cross second) points in the direction of positive angles
+**elevation** - requires two axes to define the plane; order is important since cross product of these two (first cross second) points in the direction of positive angles\
 **polar** - requires one axis to define, since the value is just the shortest angle to this axis

 If your azimuthal angle has the discontinuity at zero (as in 0 to 360 or 0 to 2 PI), then use `azimuth0` as the angle type.